 - vanilla - I love a splash of vanilla in all of my pancake and waffle recipes

-- Combine your dry ingredients in a large mixing bowl.
+- Step 1: Combine the dry ingredients in a large mixing bowl.
 Whisk together the gluten free flour, sugar, baking powder and salt in your mixing bowl.

-- Once the pan is warm, use ¼ cup measuring cup to pour circles of batter onto the frying pan or griddle.
-When the middle of each pancake is bubbly and the edges look like they are beginning to cook, flip the pancakes and cook for an additional minute until cooked through.
+- Flip the Pancakes Once You See Bubbles Forming on the Surface: When the middle of each pancake is bubbly and the edges look like they are beginning to cook, flip the pancakes and cook for an additional minute until cooked through.

 Gluten Free Blueberry Pancakes: sprinkle a handful of fresh blueberries onto your pancakes right after you place the batter on the hot griddle.